Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Conclusions

 \section{Conclusions}

-We have constrained three models of the Hubble expansion rate using datasets from DESI baryon acoustic oscillation (DESI BAO), cosmic microwave background (CMB), cosmic chronometers (CC), Hubble constant $H_0$ from SH0ES, and Type Ia supernovae (PantheonPlus, DESY5, and Union3).
+We have constrained three models of the Hubble expansion rate using datasets from DESI baryon acoustic oscillation (DESI BAO), cosmic microwave background (CMB), cosmic chronometers (CC), and Type Ia supernovae (PantheonPlus, DESY5, and Union3).
 These models describe deviations from the standard $\Lambda$CDM model through the parameterization $H^{2}(z)=H^{2}_{\rm \Lambda CDM}(1+\delta(z))$, where $\delta(z)$ takes three forms: $\delta(z)=\delta_{c}$ (model I), $\delta_{c}z/(1+z)$ (model II), and $\delta_{c}{\rm ln}(1+z)$ (model III), with $\delta_c$ being a constant parameter.

 For most combined datasets, models I and II show no significant deviation from the standard$\Lambda$CDM model (i.e., $\delta_{c}=0$ is consistent).
-However, the combined DESI BAO+CMB+CC+SH0ES dataset reveals a $\sim 2\sigma$ deviation for model I. In contrast to models I and II, model III demonstrates significant deviations from the $\Lambda$CDM paradigm for most dataset combinations.
-These deviations exceed $2\sigma$ for DESI BAO+CMB+CC+SH0ES+SNIa and reach $3\sigma$ significance when including DESY5 data.
+In contrast to models I and II, model III demonstrates significant deviations from the $\Lambda$CDM paradigm for most dataset combinations.
+These deviations reach $\sim 2.1/2.0\sigma$ for DESI BAO + CMB + CC + PantheonPlus/Union3 and $\sim 2.5\sigma$ significance when including DESY5 data.

-We performed model comparison using the Akaike Information Criterion (AIC), calculating $\Delta \rm AIC = AIC_{\rm model}- AIC_{\Lambda \rm CDM}$ for different models and dataset combinations.
-The results show that: model I is statistically equivalent to $\Lambda$CDM for all datasets except DESI BAO+CMB+CC+SH0ES, where $\Lambda$CDM is less favored, model II shows statistical equivalence to $\Lambda$CDM across all datasets, model III is preferred over $\Lambda$CDM for most combinations.
-Notably, the $\Delta \rm AIC$ value of $-7.32$ for DESI BAO+CMB+CC+SH0ES+DESY5 strongly disfavors $\Lambda$CDM (higher AIC), providing substantial evidence for deviation from the $\Lambda$CDM paradigm in the Hubble expansion rate.
+We performed model comparison using the Akaike Information Criterion (AIC), calculating $\Delta \rm AIC = AIC_{\rm model} - AIC_{\Lambda \rm CDM}$ for different models and dataset combinations.
+The results show that: models I and II show statistical equivalence to $\Lambda$CDM across all datasets, model III is preferred over $\Lambda$CDM for most combinations (DESI BAO + CMB + CC + SNIa).
+Notably, the $\Delta \rm AIC$ value of $-11.61$ for DESI BAO + CMB + CC + DESY5 strongly disfavors $\Lambda$CDM (higher AIC), providing substantial evidence for deviation from the $\Lambda$CDM paradigm in the Hubble expansion rate.